Course Descriptions

 This course provides techniques for testing hypotheses and making numerical estimates based on data collected on human subjects.
 The lecture content covers measurement strategies, issues of simulation fidelity, and laboratory vs. field experimentation.
 The laboratory content provides a series of tests of current issues in human factors and ergonomics practice from manufacturing, transportation, and healthcare.
 Topics will include assessing injury risk, balance and posture control, human motion analysis, muscle activity, fatigue, ergonomics for special populations such as the aging and obese, and the combined effects of mental and physical demands.
 Readings will be selected to put the use of various instruments and measurement systems into an ergonomics perspective.
 During the course of this class, we will examine the basis of data collection and analysis, and perform a series of small, complete studies designed to demonstrate different data collection/analysis techniques.

-IE 541 Human Factors in Safety
+IE 541 Occupational Safety and Health

 IE 551 Simulation and Stochastic Models